jreijn/jreijn.github.com/_posts/2017-03-08-how-i-stay-up-to-date-as-a-software-engineer.md

 Our industry is rapidly evolving and it might not always be easy to keep up with all the changes and newly introduced technologies and practices.
 In this post, I'll share some of the ways, sources, and tools I use to stay up to date.
 It might not be directly applicable to you, but I hope you might find some useful.

 Now that I think of it, there is a large variety of sources that I use to stay up to date.
-Just a name a few:
+Just to name a few:

 + Twitter
 + Google+